Stegnerd/ptb-api/README.md

 ## Setup
 ### To run project locally you will need to set up the following environment values:
+1. install  [env file](https://plugins.jetbrains.com/plugin/7861-envfile) and set up a run configuration with it
+2. modify env file with a . in front of it, and fill in values below:
 - jdbcUrl: example: jdbc:postgresql://localhost:5432/ptb_api
 - dbUser: example: whatever you set want (make sure it matches docker POSTGRES_USER)
 - dbPassword: example: whatever you want (make sure matches POSTGRES_PASSWORD)